Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 -as a logged in user I can create a post

-create post on the navbar is only visible to logged in users.
+Create post on the navbar is only visible to logged in users.
 When the create post button is clicked it takes the user to 'Add a location Post' page.
-Cannot enter an empty form, user gets a warning.
+The user cannot enter an empty form, user gets a warning.

 ![create post warning](/documentation/testing/create_post_warn.png)